 4. These toys encourage symbolic play, where objects become anything a child imagines.

 “Helping children thrive doesn’t mean providing the best toys or the most expensive gadgets.
-Quite the opposite; learning happens when children create their own play worlds” (Deruy, 2016).
+Quite the opposite; learning happens when children create their own play worlds [through open-ended toys]” –Emily Deruy

 Ever wonder why your child prefers a cardboard box over the flashy toy found inside?

 Cardboard boxes offer your little scientist the opportunity to practice many of the above milestones, including object permanence, manipulation, and even pretend play.
 This is the reason why your little one prefers the box and noisy wrapping paper to the fancy toy inside.
-Now, this doesn’t mean that you should stop buying toys for your baby.
-There are lots of simple toys that offer your child hours of fun while promoting the achievement of developmental milestones.
+Now, this doesn’t mean that you should stop buying toys for them.
+There are lots of simple open-ended toys that offer your child hours of fun while promoting the acquisition of developmental milestones.

-When choosing a toy for your kiddo, ask yourself the following questions:
+When choosing open-ended toys for your kiddo, ask yourself the following questions:

 - Will the toy allow my child to practice new skills and solve problems?
 Choose puzzles with big pieces, sorters, paint, clay.

 - Will the toy be relevant at different stages of my little one’s development?
-Choose plastic figures, stuffed toys, doll houses, toy vehicles.
+Choose plastic figures, stuffed toys, dollhouses, or toy vehicles.

 - Will the toy teach life skills?
 Choose plastic plates and knives, toy phones, child-size cleaning supplies, age-appropriate musical instruments.

 - Will the toy stimulate my toddler’s imagination?
 Choose dress-up clothes, recycled fabrics, or even make use of the famous cardboard box.